-Splunk Enterprise Security and Trellix ESM both compete in the SIEM category, with Splunk having the upper hand due to its advanced features and broader integration capabilities.
+Splunk Enterprise Security and Trellix ESM compete in the security information and event management (SIEM) space.
+Splunk seems to have the upper hand with its extensive features and capabilities in data flexibility, scalability, and rapid search.

 I would rate support for Trellix ESM 10 out of 10 because if we connect with the support in the UK, we get excellent support.